sphinx-doc/sphinx/doc/development/tutorials/extending_build.rst

 .. literalinclude:: examples/todo.py
    :language: python
    :linenos:
-   :lines: 71-113
+   :lines: 71-118

-The :event:`doctree-resolved` event is emitted at the end of :ref:`phase 3 (resolving) <build-phases>` and allows custom resolving to be done.
+The :event:`doctree-resolved` event is emitted for each document that is about to be written at the end of :ref:`phase 3 (resolving) <build-phases>` and allows custom resolving to be done on that document.
 The handler we have written for this event is a bit more involved.
 If the ``todo_include_todos`` config value (which we'll describe shortly) is false, all ``todo`` and ``todolist`` nodes are removed from the documents.
 If not, ``todo`` nodes just stay where and how they are.  ``todolist`` nodes are